ArmstrongSubero/PIC16-Projects/README.md

 - P04_Temp_Fan              : 	Temperature controlled fan project
 - P05_Clock                 : 	A touch screen clock using RTC IC and Touch LCD Module

+### (pic-as) Assembly Libraries and Projects using PIC16F1718 Microcontroller

+- 01_On                : 	Turns an LED on

-### Assembly Libraries and Projects using PIC16F506 Microcontroller
+### (LEGACY MPASM) Assembly Libraries and Projects using PIC16F506 Microcontroller

 - A01_Led_On                : 	Turns an LED on
 - A02_Blink                 : 	Blinks an LED